camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/08-transactions-in-processes.html.md

 <center><img class="img-responsive" src="ref:asset:/guides/user-guide/assets/img/transactions-2.png"/></center>

-This time we are completing the user task, generating an invoice and then send that invoice to the customer.
-This time the generation of the invoice is not part of the same unit of work so we do not want to rollback the completion of the usertask if generating an invoice fails.
-So what we want the engine to do is complete the user task (**1**), commit the transaction and return the control to the calling application (**2**).
+This time we are completing the user task, generating an invoice and then sending that invoice to the customer.
+This time the generation of the invoice is not part of the same unit of work so we do not want to roll back the completion of the usertask if generating an invoice fails.
+So what we want the engine to do is complete the user task (**1**), commit the transaction and return control to the calling application (**2**).

 Then we want to generate the invoice asynchronously, in a background thread.
 A pool of background threads is managed by the [job executor](ref:#process-engine-the-job-executor).
 It periodically checks the database for asynchronous *jobs*, i.e. units of work in the process runtime.